rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  HIGH

-:Progress: Not started
+:Progress: Done

-:Progress message: This requirement was not addressed yet.
+:Progress message:

-:ToDo:
+This requirement is addressed by the :ref:`degree of autonomy constraint <kpi_degree_of_autonomy`.
+It is related to the aggregated demand of the energy system and the required consumption from the grid (comp. :ref:`DOA <kpi_degree_of_autonomy>`), and not minimum or maximum time of autonomous operation.

-This requirement can be translated into a constraint that needs to be added to the MVS.
+:Notes:

-It should be addresses after the other constraints as well as the KPI regarding autonomy are integrated.
+A constraint of time-related autonomous operation is not possible in the current MVS, as it would introduced a mixed-integer constraint, which would extend simulation times too much.
+It would be possible in the future to add KPI that quantify the behaviour.

 FUN-MVS-16 - Economic data
 ##########################